Nursing diagnosis type 1 diabetes

 Nutritional Management and Dietary Planning

 Managing nutrition is key for those with type 1 diabetes.
-They need a diet rich in carbs and fiber but low in fat14.
-Learning to count carbs is crucial for the right insulin dose and blood sugar control.
-It helps figure out how much insulin is needed for each meal14.
+They need a diet rich in carbs and fibre, but low in fat.
+Learning to count carbs is essential for determining the right insulin dose and maintaining blood sugar control.
+It helps figure out how much insulin is needed for each meal.

 Carbohydrate Counting

-Carb counting means figuring out carbs in each meal or snack.
-This helps figure out the right insulin dose for better blood sugar control.
-It’s important to learn about food labels, carb content, and use tools to make smart food choices14.
+Carb counting involves determining the amount of carbs in each meal or snack.
+This helps determine the right insulin dose for improved blood sugar control.
+It’s essential to understand food labels, carb content, and utilise tools to make informed food choices.

 Meal Planning Strategies